tum-pbs/pbdl-book/physgrad.md

 **Function sensitivity** 🔍

 They also don't have problems with normalization as the parameter updates from the example $L(x) = c \cdot x$ above now scale with $c^{-1}$.
-Sensitive functions thus receive small updates while insensitive functions get large updates.
+Sensitive functions thus receive small updates while insensitive functions get large (or exploding) updates.

 **Convergence near optimum and function compositions** 💎